Spucksm/reading-notes/reading02.md

 # Choosing A Text Editor
 ## Reading 02 5/24/2021
 ## What is a Text Editor?
-    * A piece fo sotware taht you download and install on my computer, or access online through a web browser, that allows  me to write and manage text.
+    * A piece of sotware that I download and install on my computer, or access online through a web browser, that allows  me to write and manage text.
 W/ emphasis on writing to build a website.
     * what features I should I look for?
         * code completion
             * can include: offering suggestions based on what I stated with: ie closing brackets when inserting a image or closing for a header